ibrahimswati/IP-Address/README.md

 # Python script to display IP address using IP stack, and Pythons REQUEST library

-To view please visit: <securemyprivacy.xyz> (This is a Google Cloud Engine application that has been mapped onto a custom domain)
+To view please visit: http://securemyprivacy.xyz (This is a Google Cloud Engine application that has been mapped onto a custom domain)

 This program consists of a basic python script using a web-framework Flask that returns an IP address using 2 techniques.